Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 such that two RS485 or two Ethernet Extension can't be used.

 The :ref:`WIFI Extension <wifi_extension>` is currently not supported.
-We recommend to use a USB WIFI dongle to add WIFI connectivity to the RED Brick.
+We recommend to use a USB Wi-Fi dongle to add Wi-Fi connectivity to the RED Brick.

 The Ethernet Extension shows up as a normal Ethernet interface in the underlying Linux system.